apache/avro/.github/PULL_REQUEST_TEMPLATE.md

   - Make sure that the pull request corresponds to a [JIRA issue](https://issues.apache.org/jira/projects/AVRO/issues).
 Exceptions are made for typos in JavaDoc or documentation files, which need no JIRA issue.

   - Name the pull request in the form "AVRO-XXXX: [component] Title of the pull request", where *AVRO-XXXX* should be replaced by the actual issue number.
-    The *component* is optional, and but can help identify the correct reviewers faster: either the language ("java", "python") or subsystem such as "build" or "doc" are good candidates.
+    The *component* is optional, but can help identify the correct reviewers faster: either the language ("java", "python") or subsystem such as "build" or "doc" are good candidates.

   - Fill out the template below to describe the changes contributed by the pull request.
 That will give reviewers the context they need to do the review.